OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 - Wait one minutes to check the price of gold again:
     - If it increases, allow the transaction to complete, and buy the gold for less than it's current value.
     - If it decreases, drop the request request.

+If the website allows the user to make payments using cryptocurrencies (which are usually far more volatile than FIAT currencies), it may be possible to exploit this by fixing obtained a fixed price in that cryptocurrency, and then waiting to see if the value rises or falls compared to the relevant FIAT currency.

 ### Discount Codes